XML RSS

 There is probably scope for more development, if done sensitively.
 It seems there is now a preference for these "farms" to be buit offshore, rather than onland.

 npower renewables are currently developing a large offshore windfarm - "Gwynt-y-Mor"- to the east of the island, and about 8 miles north of Llandudno.
-This development has drawn significant protest from people living in the Llandudno area.

 Nuclear Power